 Elizabeth brings creative skills to her role as writer and editor.
-She is an artist and poet and uses multimedia to support her work, such as:
+She is an artist and poet and uses multimedia to support her work, such as the production of graphics and cartoons; photography and video production; graphics and scripts for whiteboard animations; formatting publications according to style guidelines; and producing child-friendly material.

 Graphics and cartoons: conceptualising graphics and cartoons to illustrate editing of user-friendly and child-friendly reports and publications.
 For example, cartoons and copywriting for UNICEF Ghana Child Protection Research and Child and Family Welfare Policy.